 When you close the Console and return to the Product overview, click Refresh (upper right corner).
 Notice the tax class and the bond under which this wine is declared is displayed.

-If you have a wine that was incorrectly declared, you can use the Rollback feature to achieve this.
-You will want to find the operation that caused the premature declaration and rollback at that point.
+If you have a wine that was incorrectly declared, you can use the Rollback feature to undo the operation that caused the premature declaration.